SCBB-LAB/Comparative-analysis-of-plant-TFBS-software/SeqConv/README.md

 ```
 **Output:**

+**Final result:**

-**Final result** The resulting model files `ABF2_model.h5` will be saved to `output/` directory.
+The resulting model files, named `ABF2_model.h5`, will be saved in the `output/` directory.

-After training the model, result of the test dataset containing accuracy and others metrics (including confusion matrix) will be saved to `ABF2_result.txt` located at `output/` directory.
+After training the model, the results of the test dataset, including accuracy and other metrics (such as the confusion matrix), will be saved in a file named `ABF2_result.txt` located in the `output/` directory.

 #### 3.3 Motif Visualization
-- For visualizing the the motif predicted by SeqConv, run following command:
+- For visualizing the the motif predicted by SeqConv, run the following command:
 ```
 python3 src/motifGen.py ABF2
 Rscript src/plot_motif.r ABF2
 ```
 **Output:**
-The two files are generated namely `ABF2_seq.meme` and `ABF2_motif.pdf` and saved to `output/` directory.
+Two files, namely `ABF2_seq.meme` and `ABF2_motif.pdf`, are generated and saved in the `output/` directory.

 After training, there will be images showing the loss error and val_loss error during the training step, as well as the ROC curve showing the precision of the trained model.
 Additional steps are required to extract and plot the binding motif from convolution layer.
 And the trained model can be easily transfered to predict TFBS in other plants with high accuracy.